dotnet/fsharp/DEVGUIDE.md

     dotnet add reference ..\..\..\src\Compiler\FSharp.Compiler.Service.fsproj
     ```

-4. Additionally, if you want to test changes to the FSharp.Core
+4. Additionally, if you want to test changes to the FSharp.Core (note that the relative path can be different)

      ```shell
      dotnet add reference ..\..\..\src\FSharp.Core\FSharp.Core.fsproj